depicted-candela/modern-software-engineer/README.md

   - **For Deeper Understanding**:
     - *python-3.13-docs-pdf-a4*: `ThePythonLanguageReference.../Chapter_04_Data_model.pdf` (to understand how types work internally).
     - *SQLforDataScientists_ReneeM.P.Teate_2021*: `05_Chapter_02_The_SELECT_Statement.pdf` (to see parallels in how data types are handled in SQL).
+  - **Introduction to Algorithms (Cormen et al.)**:
+    - *Chapter 10.1*: Simple array-based data structures: arrays, matrices, stacks, queues (for foundational understanding of arrays and their operations).
 - **Relational and Specific Properties for AI-Generated Exercises and Lectures**:
   - **Key Skills**: Manipulating primitive/collection types, performing type conversions, applying operators.
   - **Exercise Context**: Sum a list of integers, reformat strings with f-strings, create dictionaries from raw data.